 Best Places for Dinner

-If you’re in the mood for BBQ Smoqued California Barbeque serves up everything from beef brisket, smoked chicken wings, pulled pork, and St. Louis Ribs to sides of fried pickles, avocado fries and taterquiles.
-If you’re looking for an authentic flavorful Northen Italian experience, look no further than Francoli Gourmet.
-They also have a wide selection of fine wines from every one of the Italy’s twenty regions and you can take bottles to go too!
-Gabbi’s Mexican Kitchen is fun atmosphere with a dark but modern interior.
-Located in a prime location in Old Town Orange reservations hard to get but worth the effort.
+Gabbi’s Mexican Kitchen is a fun atmosphere with a dark but modern interior.
+Located in a prime location in Old Town Orange, reservations are hard to get but worth the effort.
 Avila’s El Ranchito is another great place to get Mexican food if you can’t secure a reservation at Gabbi’s.
-For more casual fare check out both the Pizza Press and Blaze Pizza where you can build your own pizzas.
+For an For more casual fare check out both the Pizza Press and Blaze Pizza where you can build your own pizzas.

 Smoqued California Barbeque: 128 N Glassell St